Sponsoring a family member's green card? Learn about income requirements & financial obligations as a U.S. citizen or green card holder.

 Navigating the complexities of U.S. immigration sponsorship, especially the financial responsibilities, requires a thorough understanding of the legal framework and guidelines.
 Sponsors must commit to providing financial support above the Poverty Guidelines and meet the obligations outlined in Form I-864.

-By adhering to these responsibilities and staying informed about the latest updates, you can ensure a smoother and more successful immigration process for your family members.
+By adhering to these responsibilities and staying informed about the latest updates on the U.S. sponsor’s financial responsibility, you can ensure a smoother and more successful immigration process for your family members.
 Remember, providing valuable and comprehensive information is key to making your website a reliable resource for immigration-related inquiries.

 Scroll to Top